imazen/resizer-web/content/docs/howto/crop.md

 For example, crop=0,0,0,0 leaves the image uncropped. crop=10,10,-10,-10 removes 10 pixels from all edges of the image.

 In addition, you can specify `cropxunits` and `cropyunits`.
 Setting them to 100 allows you to crop by percentage.
-Setting them to the width/height of the display image allows you to crop in display coordiantes, without needing to know the original size of the image.
+Setting them to the width/height of the display image allows you to crop in display coordinates, without needing to know the original size of the image.